dbaca04/astra-one/src/content/blog/planning-ai-content-workflow-task-48.md

 ---
+slug: automating-creativity-ai-powered-blog-content-workflow-task-48
 title: "Automating Creativity: Our Plan for an AI-Powered Blog Content Workflow (Task 48)"
 description: "An inside look at our ambitious Task 48: building an AI workflow to generate blog posts, from prompt to draft, using Gemini, Docker, and more!"
-pubDate: 2024-05-25
-updatedDate: 2024-05-25
-image: /images/task-48-ai-workflow.jpg # Placeholder - replace with a relevant image
+date: 2024-05-25T10:00:00Z
+author: "Domdhi"
+category: "Project Updates"
 tags: ["AI", "Automation", "Blogging", "Workflow", "Gemini", "Development Update", "Project Update", "TaskMaster"]
-category: "Project Updates"
-author: "Domdhi"
-draft: false
+heroImage: /images/task-48-ai-workflow.jpg
 ---

 Hey everyone!
 We're constantly exploring ways to leverage AI to enhance our creative and technical workflows here at Domdhi.
 Today, I'm excited to share the blueprint for one of our most ambitious internal projects yet: **Task 48 - Developing an AI Workflow for Blog Content Creation**.